3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

   childLanes: Lanes

   // This is a pooled version of a Fiber.
 Every fiber that gets updated will
-  // eventually have **a pair**.
+  // eventually has **a pair**.
 There are cases when we can clean up pairs to save
   // memory if we need to.
   alternate: Fiber | null
 }